These winning food photos will make you hungry

 “Architecture and wine.”
 Winner of the Wine Photographer of the Year-Places category.
 Marina Spironetti

-There’s a lot going on in this photo: Leading lines take the eye to the -desolate vineyard—likely captured in the or early sping—and the human shadow adds an element of mystery and liveliness to the scene.
+There’s a lot going on in this photo: Leading lines take the eye to the still-desolate vineyard—likely captured in the winter or sping—and the human shadow adds an element of mystery and liveliness to the scene.

 Wine Photographer of the Year—Produce